Cugtyt/cugtyt_old.github.io/blog/papers/2019/negative-aware-training.md

 ## Abstract

 Neural network is commonly used for supervised classification task, but when predicting on negative samples, classes of which are not included in training sets, the network often fails and predicts random labels with high confidence.
-We address this problem by proposing an approach called Negative Awared Training, which introduces negative samples during training, cost function on original data stays unchanged for classification task while cost function on negative samples like KL divergence is used which enforce network to produce uniform probabilities.
+We address this problem by proposing an approach called Negative Awared Training, which introduces negative samples during training, cost function on original data stays unchanged for classification task while cost function on negative samples like KL divergence is used which enforce network to produce equal probability for each label.
 The network trained by our approach is more robust and neutral to negative samples, experiments on CIFAR 10 show much better performance than original based on our proposed negative confidence rate metric, and the accuracy on original data sets still holds, and this knowledge can be transfer to another network by attention transfer approach even that network trained only on original data sets.

 ## Introduction